brry/course/uni.md

 The course ist split into two consecutive parts.
 Part 1 is mandatory for students in "Numerik und Simulation".
-Part 2 is mandatory for PhD-students in NatRisckChange.
+Part 2 is specifically for PhD-students in NatRisckChange.
 Both parts are open to all participants, though seats are prioritized by these groups.

 **Part 1** (1 ECTS) takes place in 4 sessions during the first half of the semester: